-University of Houston experts, including Clifford Dacso, a practicing internist who is board certified in infectious diseases, are prepared to comment on topics related to the H1N1 Virus.
+University of Houston experts, including Floyd Robinson, director of the UH Health Center, are prepared to comment on topics related to the H1N1 Virus.

 In the daunting field of theoretical particle physics, UH professor Carlos Ordóñez and guest lecturer Fernando Quevedo have discovered more than formulas and theories.
 The old friends and colleagues have both realized a passion for recruiting budding researchers in Latin-American countries for graduate studies and postdoctoral fellowships in the United States and Europe.